praveenjuge/praveenjuge/src/content/blog/default-apps-2023.md

 ---
-title: 'Default Apps 2023 '
+title: "Default Apps 2023 "
-description: 'Some of the default apps I use based on the list by this podcast https://defaults.rknight.me'
+description: "Some of the default apps I use based on the list by this podcast https://defaults.rknight.me"
-publishedAt: '2023-11-27T08:05:42.526Z'
+pubDate: "2023-11-27T08:05:42.526Z"
 ---

 📨 Mail Client: Apple Mail